How to Effectively Automate an Ecommerce Site

 Customer segmentation can help you to get to know your customers better and improve your marketing strategy.
 By segmenting your audience, you can increase your chances of sending the right customers, the right messages, and at the right time.

 Unfortunately, organizing your customers in a spreadsheet can be a bit of a time-consuming mess.
 Instead, your website can automatically organize your contacts into segments for you.
-This segments can help you to better assess customer behavior, where customers are at in the marketing funnel, customer satisfaction, and more.
+These segments can help you to better assess customer behavior, where customers are at in the marketing funnel, customer satisfaction, and more.

 7. Nurture customer relationships.